 In many cases, it is possible for children's GPs to prescribe medicine that can be taken at home in the morning and evening.
 As far as possible, administering medicines will only be done where it would be detrimental to the child's health if not given in the setting.
-If a child has not had a medication before, especially a baby/child under two, it is advised that the parent keeps the child at home for the first 48 hours to ensure there are no adverse effects, as well as to give time for the medication to take effect.
+If a child has not had a medication before, it is advised that the parent keeps the child at home for the first 48 hours to ensure there are no adverse effects, as well as to give time for the medication to take effect.